cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 - **GitHub Integration**: Tests GitHub file deletion via API
 - **Cleanup Process**: Automatically removes test PDF files and records after testing

+**Note**: This test validates your actual workflow implementation.
+If it fails, it indicates an issue with your real PDF deletion system, not the test system itself.

 ## Getting Started

 ### Prerequisites